grafana/grafana-operator/docs/docs/dashboards.md

 ## Select the folder where the dashboard will be deployed

-By default, a dashboard declared will appear in a Folder with the name of the namespace
+By default, a dashboard will appear in a Folder with the name of the namespace

 ```yaml
 ---